sameera91/create-away-rails-app/README.md

 ## General Information

-This is a Rails application that allows users to sign up and keep track of creative projects.
-Users can also view and comment on the creative projects of other users.
+My Creative Projects is a Rails application that allows users to sign up and keep track of creative projects.
+Users can also view and comment on the projects of other users.

 ## Getting Started